 Students who have a temporary impairment should contact Disability Services for assistance when needing access to an elevator, classroom, or other area on campus.
 Also, a wheelchair may be available for a limited time on a first-come first-serve basis.
 When door-to-door service is needed, students may consider making arrangements with family or friends, or contract with a local taxi service.

-The following are some suggestions that might be beneficial to someone who is temporily incapacitated:
+The following are some suggestions that might be beneficial to someone who is temporally incapacitated:

 Getting around campus due to temporary mobility impairment:

 Students who are utilizing mobility aids such as electric scooters, wheelchairs, canes, crutches etc. are advised to research the most accessible route for their needs to get to and from class.
-Click here for a printable map that identifies ramps and accessible entrances.
 The Director of Disability Services is available to act as a resource to help with planning a route and providing keys to necessary lifts.
 Please email firstname.lastname@example.org or call 717-245-1734 for information and assistance.

 Lifts on campus will require a key.
 Keys are available for sign out from Disability Services which is located on the first floor in Biddle House.